Narendran-balasubramani/chat-with-own-data-bot/README.md

-# Chat with your data using LLM
+# ConvoCraft: Your Intelligent Chat Companion 🤖

 ## Scope of the Project
 This project aims on building a question answering bot that uses the **Langchain** framework and the **OpenAI GPT model**.
 The bot can answer questions about a specific set of documents that have been provided to it.